cedlemo/ctypes-stubs-generation-notes/README.md

 ## Introduction

-As mentionned in the [README.md](https://github.com/ocamllabs/ocaml-ctypes/blob/master/examples/cstubs_structs/README.md),
+As mentionned in the [README.md of the Ctypes Cstubs example](https://github.com/ocamllabs/ocaml-ctypes/blob/master/examples/cstubs_structs/README.md),

 > Ctypes is generally used to specify how to call C code using a DSL that is executed at runtime.